Statement of Faith

 M. LAYING ON OF HANDS.
 In obedience to the example and words in the Bible, we believe in laying on of hands for blessing, for healing of the sick, to confer office, to receive the Holy Spirit, to receive anointing and for ordination to consecrate and receive the necessary ministry tools.
 Mark 10:13-16; Mark 5:22-23; Acts 8:16-17; 1 Timothy 4:14

 N. MARRIAGE: Marriage has been established by God.
 This church defines “marriage” as the exclusive covenantal union of one man and one woman in which such union is a lifetime commitment.
 A civil government’s sanction of a union will be recognized as a legitimate marriage by the church only to the extent that it is consistent with the definition of “marriage” found in these Articles.

 O. HUMAN SEXUALITY: Legitimate sexual relations are exercised solely within marriage.
 Hence, sexual activities outside of marriage (referred to in the New Testament as “porneia”-- πορνεια) including but not limited to, adultery, premarital sex, homosexuality, and pedophilia are inconsistent with the teachings of the Bible and the Church.
 Further, lascivious conduct, transgender behavior, and the creation and/or distribution and/or viewing of pornography, are incompatible with the biblical witness.

-Fire And Life International (FLIM) is a non-denominational fellowship and it is understood that all the ministers may not agree on all points of doctrine but to pray and will to keep the unity of the faith and in all things love.
+Fire And Life International (FLIM) is a non-denominational outreach ministry and it is understood that all the ministers may not agree on all points of doctrine but to pray and will to keep the unity of the faith and in all things love.